SamMilnes/DS-Individual-Final-Project/README.md

 Problem Solved!

-Next we needed to find what we would use for our model.
-To do this I used a classifier called ExtraTreesClassifier(https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesClassifier.html):
+Next we needed to find what features we would use for our model.
+To do this I used a classifier called ExtraTreesClassifier (https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesClassifier.html):
 ![Screenshot 2022-12-04 180942](https://user-images.githubusercontent.com/68667116/205521313-c4b184d0-c41b-40f8-a5f3-d3760fddbc7b.png)

 We then needed to normalize our features, so all of the numbers were on the same scale.
-We did this using make_column_transformer function from the sklearn library:
+We did this using make_column_transformer (https://scikit-learn.org/stable/modules/generated/sklearn.compose.make_column_transformer.html) function from the sklearn library:
 ![Screenshot 2022-12-04 180701](https://user-images.githubusercontent.com/68667116/205521163-84e986b9-df0f-4150-890c-c43f323d1d63.png)

 ## Methods